 ISQIC uses the model of the Michigan, Tennessee, and Florida collaboratives that work collectively to improve surgical quality and safety by sharing their experiences, best practices, successes, and challenges.
 These statewide collaboratives have proven highly effective in accelerating quality improvement (Campbell et al. Arch Surg., 2010).

 ISQIC takes the unique approach of providing each hospital with a formal quality and process improvement training curriculum, surgeon mentors, and process improvement coaches as well as financial support for the implementation of QI initiatives.

-The data platform used to spur quality improvement for ISQIC is American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP).
-Numerous studies have shown that ACS NSQIP can help hospitals considerably reduce complication rates and decrease costs.
+ISQIC has developed ISQICdata.org, an internal data collection portal, to collect process measure and adherence data in addition to ACS NSQIP.
+Numerous studies have shown that using ACS NSQIP can help hospitals considerably reduce complication rates and decrease costs.
 The average ACS NSQIP participating hospital is estimated to annually prevent 250 complications, save 12-36 lives, and reduce costs by millions of dollars.
-It is expected that over the course of the three year project, participating hospitals will demonstrate meaningful improvements in quality of care through significant reductions in complication rates, length of stay, readmissions, and deaths.
-In addition, hospitals will demonstrate increased process measure adherence, and they will also appreciate significant cost reductions.
+Through participation in the ISQIC, hospitals have demonstrated meaningful improvements in quality of care through significant reductions in complication rates, length of stay, readmissions, and deaths.
+In addition, hospitals have demonstrated increased process measure adherence, and appreciated significant cost reductions.